Buying Art

 I know these sizes are difficult to visualize, so I’ve set up a series of Size Charts that may help you.
 The print sizes are shown in relation to furniture such as sofas and beds, and they are all shown to scale.

-Many of my clients choose their artwork because they have a particular piece in mind.
+Many of my clients choose their artwork because they have a specific piece in mind.
 They may have fond memories of a holiday location or, it’s the place they grew up in.

 Here’s what I mean by having a particular piece in mind.
 My friend Jael lives abroad, but whenever she’s in Dominica, she resides in Laudat, near this lakes.
 That’s why this particular print means so much to her.